FediaBRSTK777/Flamy-AI/README.md

 ## Contact

-For any inquiries or feedback, please reach out to us at [support@flameapp.com](mailto:support@flameapp.com).
+For any inquiries or feedback, please reach out to us at [support@flamyapp.com](mailto:support@flamyapp.com).

-Join us in igniting connections with Flame!
+Join us in igniting connections with Flamy!